Quick Answer

 Your agreement should reduce ambiguity, not just label the worker a contractor.
 Contract wording alone does not determine status, so treat the agreement as one piece of a broader classification record.

 Include clauses that map to actual operating risk.
 Common areas to cover include contractor status, defined scope and deliverables, payment terms including currency, invoicing cadence, fee allocation, IP terms, tax responsibility, and dispute handling.
-Where legal specifics vary, leave placeholders for counsel review, such as governing law or forum and IP assignment wording.
+Where legal specifics vary, flag clauses for counsel review, such as governing law or forum and IP assignment wording.

 Before approval, run a consistency check across the agreement, onboarding form, and payment setup.
 They should all tell the same story.
 If the contract says project-based work but the day-to-day setup looks like ongoing employee-style control, treat that as a classification warning and resolve it before work expands.